 Range of Conversions

-Already Bancor gives traders and investors an amazing range of conversion options, with fee-less, instant trades available for Ethereum and EOS tokens across more than 8,700 token pairs right through the Bancor wallet.
+Already Bancor gives traders and investors an amazing range of conversion options, with fee-less, instant trades available for tokens across more than 8,700 token pairs right through the Bancor wallet.

 To make a comparison, one of the most popular exchanges Binance has roughly 196 tokens available, but just 586 trading pairs.